• Free Website: The First Step to Digitalization from Scratch – How to Choose and Optimize Your Free Website Solution

 • Features: Represented by Geocities and Angelfire, offering simple HTML editors and limited free space.

-• Application: Primarily for personal interest showcases, fan sites, simple online diaries.
-Functionality was rudimentary, lacking commercial value.
+• Application: Mainly used for personal interest showcases, fan sites, simple online diaries.
+Functionality was very basic, lacking commercial value.

 • Tech-Driven: The popularity of blogging platforms like WordPress.com and Blogger.

-• Impact: Made content creation unprecedentedly simple, linking “free websites” closely with content publishing.
+• Impact: Made content creation unprecedentedly simple, "free websites" became closely tied to content publishing.
 Individuals and journalists began using free platforms as primary channels for content dissemination.

-3. Explosion and Commercialization of SaaS Website Building (2010-Present):
+3. The Explosion and Commercialization of SaaS Website Builders (2010-Present):

-• Core Shift: Maturation of visual SaaS website builders like Wix, Weebly, and Squarespace, offering drag-and-drop interfaces and professional templates.
+• Core Shift: The maturity of visual SaaS website builders like Wix, Weebly, and Squarespace.
+They offered drag-and-drop interfaces and professional templates.

-• Commercial Application: Free websites evolved beyond personal homepages, becoming quick-start tools for small e-commerce, startup showcases, and freelancer portfolios.
+• Commercial Application: Free websites were no longer just personal homepages but became quick-start tools for small e-commerce, startup showcases, and freelancer portfolios.

-• Trend: Platforms attract users with free trials, then monetize through paid plans offering custom domains, ad-free experiences, and advanced SEO features, guiding users toward professional paid services.
+• Trend: Platforms attract users through free trials, then monetize via premium packages offering custom domains, ad-free experiences, and advanced SEO features, guiding users toward professional paid services.

 Technical Principles of Free Websites: Subdomains and Shared Resource Hosting